ankane/lockbox/README.md

 SecureRandom.hex(32)
 ```

-Store the key with your other secrets (typically Rails credentials or an environment variable).
+Store the key with your other secrets.
+This is typically Rails credentials or an environment variable ([dotenv](https://github.com/bkeepers/dotenv) is great for this).
 Be sure to use different keys in development and production.
+You can use both binary and hex keys.

 Alternatively, you can use a [key management service](#key-management) to manage your keys.